autolab/Autolab/docs/installation/ubuntu.md

         bundle exec rails db:reset
         bundle exec rails db:migrate

-13. Populating sample course & students
+13. Create initial root user

         :::bash
+        ./bin/initialize_user.sh

+14. If you are just testing Autolab, you can populate the database with sample course & students

+        :::bash
         cd Autolab
         bundle exec rails autolab:populate

-14. Run Autolab!
+15. Run Autolab!

         :::bash
         cd Autolab
         bundle exec rails s -p 3000 --binding=0.0.0.0

-15. Visit localhost:3000 on your browser to view your local deployment of Autolab, and login with `Developer Login`
+16. Visit localhost:3000 on your browser to view your local deployment of Autolab, and login with either the credentials of the root user you just created, or choose `Developer Login` with

         Email: "admin@foo.bar"

-16. Install [Tango](/tango#installation), the backend autograding service.
+17. Install [Tango](/tango#installation), the backend autograding service.

-17. If you would like to deploy the server, you can try out [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html)
+18. If you would like to deploy the server, you can try out [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html)

-18. Now you are all set to start using Autolab!
+19. Now you are all set to start using Autolab!
 Visit the [Guide for Instructors](/instructors) and [Guide for Lab Authors](/lab) pages for more info.